 SIT Title Meaning Page FGB MEOSAR Incident Alert Messages 136 NOTIFICATION OF COUNTRY OF REGISTRATION (MEOSAR; ENCODED ONLY) (FGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
 This message does not contain independent position data (DOA position data).
-It may or may not contain an encoded position.
-C-21 137 NOTIFICATION OF COUNTRY OF REGISTRATION (MEOSAR) (FGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
+It contains an encoded (i.e., GNSS) position.
+C-24 137 NOTIFICATION OF COUNTRY OF REGISTRATION (MEOSAR) (FGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
 This message contains DOA position data.
-It may or may not contain an encoded position.
-C-20 138 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR; ENCODED ONLY) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
-This message only contains an encoded position (i.e., it does not contain a DOA position).
-This message may or may not contain encoded position when an updated alert is sent to the RLSP after position confirmation.
-C-21 139 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
+It may or may not contain an encoded (i.e., GNSS) position.
+C-23 138 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR; ENCODED ONLY) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
+This message only contains an encoded (i.e., GNSS) position (i.e., it does not contain a DOA position).
+This message may or may not contain encoded (i.e., GNSS) position when an updated alert is sent to the RLSP after position confirmation.
+C-24 139 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (MEOSAR) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
 This message contains DOA position data.
-It may or may not contain an encoded position.
-C-20 141 DOA INTERFERER NOTIFICATION (FGB) These messages are used for notification of 406 MHz interferer signals from a MEOLUT.
-C-20 142 MEOSAR INCIDENT (NO DOA) (FGB) 406 MHz alert message from an FGB with no DOA position.
-An encoded position may or may not be available.
-C-21 143 POSITION CONFLICT (MEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no DOA position for which the encoded position differs by more than the match criteria from one or more previous positions.
-C-21 144 POSITION CONFIRMATION (MEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no DOA position that identifies the confirmed position of a 406 MHz alert.
-C-21 145 INCIDENT (MEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
+It may or may not contain an encoded (i.e., GNSS) position.
+C-23 141 DOA INTERFERER NOTIFICATION (FGB) These messages are used for notification of 406 MHz interferer signals from a MEOLUT.
+C-23 142 MEOSAR INCIDENT (NO DOA) (FGB) 406 MHz alert message from an FGB with no DOA position.
+An encoded (i.e., GNSS) position may or may not be available.
+C-24 143 POSITION CONFLICT (MEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no DOA position for which the encoded (i.e., GNSS) position differs by more than the match criteria from one or more previous positions.
+C-24 144 POSITION CONFIRMATION (MEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no DOA position that identifies the confirmed position of a 406 MHz alert.
+C-24 145 INCIDENT (MEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
 The message contains a DOA position.
-C-20 146 POSITION CONFLICT (MEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
-The message contains DOA and/or encoded position(s) which may differ from previous position(s) by the match criteria.
-C-20 147 POSITION CONFIRMATION (MEOSAR) (FGB) 406 MHz alert message from an FGB with a DOA position that identifies the confirmed position of a 406 MHz alert.
-It may or may not contain an encoded position.
-C-20 185 COSPAS-SARSAT ALERTS (FGB & SGB) Message used for alert and NOCR messages from MCCs to SPOCs (FGBs and SGBs).
-C-26 to C-42
+C-23 146 POSITION CONFLICT (MEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
+The message contains DOA and/or encoded (i.e., GNSS) position(s) which may differ from previous position(s) by the match criteria.
+C-23 147 POSITION CONFIRMATION (MEOSAR) (FGB) 406 MHz alert message from an FGB with a DOA position that identifies the confirmed position of a 406 MHz alert.
+It may or may not contain an encoded (i.e., GNSS) position.
+C-23 185 COSPAS-SARSAT ALERTS (FGB & SGB) Message used for alert and NOCR messages from MCCs to SPOCs (FGBs and SGBs).
+C-29 to C-46